Arvato-Systems/kie4developer/README.md

 mvn clean spring-boot:run
 ```

-If you like to use the KIE Server REST API (hint: the main method contains a shutdown that you may want to remove):
+If you like to use the KIE Server REST API:

 ```
 # URL & Credentails (start-up takes some time...):